Birkhoff's Theorem for Quasi-Metric Gravity

-The global time function is unique in the sense that it splits quasi-metric space-time into a unique set of 3-dimensional spatial hypersurfaces called {\em fundamental hypersurfaces (FHSs).} Observers always moving orthogonally to the FHSs are called {\em fundamental observers (FOs)}.
+The global time function is unique in the sense that it splits quasi-metric space-time into a unique set of 3-dimensional spatial hypersurfaces called {\em fundamental hypersurfaces (FHSs)} (where each FHS is represented by the 3-manifold ${\cal S}$ for some epoch $t$).
+Observers always moving orthogonally to the FHSs are called {\em fundamental observers (FOs)}.
 The topology of ${\cal M}$ indicates that there also exists a unique ``preferred'' ordinary global time coordinate $x^0$.
 We use this fact to construct the 4-dimensional quasi-metric space-time manifold $\cal N$ by slicing the submanifold determined by the equation $x^0=ct$ out of the 5-dimensional differentiable manifold.
 (It is essential that this slicing is unique since the two global time coordinates should be physically equivalent; the only reason to separate between them is that they are designed to parameterize fundamentally different physical phenomena.)
 Thus the 5-dimensional degenerate metric fields ${\bf {\bar g}}_t$ and ${\bf g}_t$ may be regarded as one-parameter families of Lorentzian 4-metrics on $\cal N$.
 Note that there exists a set of particular coordinate systems especially well adapted to the geometrical structure of quasi-metric space-time, {\em the global time coordinate systems (GTCSs)}.
 A coordinate system is a GTCS iff the time coordinate $x^0$ is related to $t$ via $x^0=ct$ in ${\cal N}$.

-For reasons explained in [2, 3], the form of ${\bf {\bar g}}_t$ is restricted.
-Expressed in an isotropic GTCS, the most general form allowed for the family ${\bf {\bar g}}_t$ is represented by the family of line elements valid on the FHSs (this may be taken as a definition) \eqa {\overline {ds}}_t^2=[{\bar N}^s{\bar N}_s-{\bar N}_t^2](dx^0)^2+ 2{\frac{t}{t_0}}{\bar N}_idx^idx^0+ {\frac{t^2}{t_0^2}}{\bar N}_t^2S_{ik}dx^idx^k. \ena Here $t_0$ is some arbitrary reference epoch setting the scale of the spatial coordinates, ${\bar N}_t$ is the family of lapse functions of the FOs and ${\frac{t_0}{t}}{\bar N}^k$ are the components of the shift vector family of the FOs in $({\cal N},{\bf {\bar g}}_t)$.
-Moreover $S_{ik}dx^idx^k$ is the metric of ${\bf S}^3$ (with radius equal to $ct_0$) and ${\bar N}_i{\equiv}{\bar N}_t^2S_{ik}{\bar N}^k$.